Written by

 View our Privacy Policy.

-As the name suggests, this is compulsory for all Victorian vehicles.
-It’s included in the cost of your car registration and can pay for death and medical costs in the unfortunate event your car is involved in a serious accident.
+As the name suggests, compulsory third party (CTP) insurance is mandatory for all Victorian vehicles.
+It’s included in the cost of your car registration, and it can pay for death and medical costs in the unfortunate event your car is involved in a serious accident.
 It can help cover you, your passengers, other road users and pedestrians.
 Basically, anyone who is injured, or worse, because of an accident with your car.

 It’s important to note that CTP doesn’t cover property damage, including damage to your car or other people’s property involved in the accident.

-This is the next step up and is often deemed to be the minimum insurance drivers should consider.
+Third-party property insurance is the next step up and is often deemed to be the minimum insurance drivers should consider.
 It helps cover damage to other people’s property caused by your car in an accident.
-In some limited circumstances, it may also help cover some of your costs if another driver is at fault and they’re not insured.
-So, if you have TPP insurance and you run into a brand-new Rolls Royce, you probably won’t have to buy a new one out of your own pocket.
+In some limited circumstances, it might also help cover some of your costs if another driver is at fault and they’re not insured.
+So, if you have third-party property insurance and you run into a brand-new Rolls Royce, you probably won’t have to buy a new one out of your own pocket.
 Phew!

-Another step up is Third Party Fire and Theft insurance.
-TPF&T helps cover Victorians for damage to another person’s vehicle or property (that’s the ‘Third Party’ bit), and it also helps cover you for any loss or damage to your car resulting from a fire or if it’s stolen.
-Some policies can also include limited cover should you have a ‘not at fault’ accident and the other driver isn’t insured, but you’ll have to check this with individual providers.
+Another step up is third-party fire and theft insurance.
+It helps cover Victorians for damage to another person’s vehicle or property (that’s the ‘third-party’ bit), and it also helps cover you for any loss or damage to your car resulting from a fire or if it’s stolen.
+Some policies can also include limited cover if you have a ‘not at fault’ accident and the other driver isn’t insured, but you’ll have to check this with individual providers.

 A breakdown of typical inclusions in each policy

-Insurance Type Injuries to other people Damage to other people’s car or property Damage caused by fire or theft Accidental damage to your own car
+Insurance type Injuries to other people Damage to other people’s car or property Damage or loss caused by fire or theft Accidental damage to your own car

 Comprehensive No Yes Yes Yes